What You Need to Know About Health Care Reform

 More Affordable Health Plans

-Most people are now required by law to have health insurance.
+Most people are now subject to the Affordable Care Act’s “individual mandate.”
+That means if you don’t have health insurance, you may be on the hook for a tax penalty.
 But don't panic.
 The government has set up ways to help you.

-You may be able to buy less expensive insurance through a Marketplace, also called an Exchange.
-Every state offers a Marketplace to help you sort out your coverage options and select a plan.
+You may be able to buy less expensive insurance through a Marketplace , also called an Exchange.
+There is a Marketplace available for every state where you can shop for coverage options, select and buy a health plan.
 This may help if you don’t have insurance now or if you have trouble paying for it.
+You may have already bought a plan through the Marketplace.
+If so, you can compare plans and buy a new one, if you like, each year during the annual open enrollment period.

 You can review your new insurance options through a Marketplace.
 You can use a Marketplace online, in person, or by phone.
-Marketplaces have people trained to answer your questions.
-There are also people in community-based organizations called assistors and navigators who can help you sign up for a health plan in person.
+There are customer service representatives who have been trained to answer your questions and who are available by phone.
+There are also people working in community-based organizations called assisters and navigators who can help you sign up for a health plan in person.

 Find out more about the Marketplace in your state.